-I discovered Ayurveda about two years ago while doing my yoga teacher training at Spirit Path Yoga.
-I spent a lot of time there and was fascinated by all of the beautiful posters for Ayurvedic treatments, talks and training, so much so that I was eventually inspired to try out one of their super cheap internship packages.
-I loved it so much that I decided to dive deep and take the health counselor training.
+I discovered Ayurveda in 2015 while doing my yoga teacher training at Spirit Path Yoga.
+I spent a lot of time there and was fascinated by all of the beautiful posters for Ayurvedic treatments, talks and training, so much so that I eventually tried out one of their super affordable internship packages.
+I loved it so much that I decided to dive deep and take the health counselor training (and now I’m in internship!).
 Here’s just a small bit of what Ayurveda is all about…

 Ayurveda focuses on all aspects of the self, unlike much of Western medicine, viewing symptoms as details in a larger picture of health.
 This holistic approach to wellness means that treatment is individualized, so that two people suffering with similar symptoms may have radically different treatment.

 Patterns of symptoms, imbalances and tendencies group into what Ayurveda calls doshas, or individual constitutions.
-A person has born tendencies, which are their primary doshic balance (prakruti) as well as tendencies that surface in times of imbalance (vikruti).
+The doshas reflect larger patterns in nature that can be seen in climate, weather, age, time of day, etc. A person has born tendencies, which are their primary doshic balance (prakruti) as well as tendencies that surface in times of imbalance (vikruti).